AdobeDocs/livefyre.pt-BR/help/using/c-anouncements.md

 ## May 17, 2018 {#section_hwb_1qz_wdb}

-Temos o prazer de informá-lo que a capacidade de executar os seguintes recursos do Instagram no Livefyre está disponível novamente:
+Temos o prazer de informá-lo de que a capacidade de executar os seguintes recursos do Instagram no Livefyre está disponível novamente:

 * Publicar e salvar conteúdo do Instagram em pastas e aplicativos no Social Search
-* Exibir detalhes de cada parte do conteúdo
+* Detalhes da Visualização de cada parte do conteúdo
 * Executar ações de moderação no novo conteúdo do Instagram no ModQ

 ## May 7, 2018 {#section_dms_ypz_wdb}